Get

 • Clean up after your pet.

-It’s also important to keep in mind that dogs (with the exception of service dogs) are not allowed on any of the park’s shuttle buses.
+It’s also important to remember that dogs (except service dogs) are not allowed on any of the park’s shuttle buses.
 There is only one pet-friendly lodging at the Grand Canyon: the Yavapai Lodge.
-The Grand Canyon also has kennels available for your dog if you want to hike trails in which dogs aren’t permitted.
+The Grand Canyon also has kennels available for your dog if you want to hike trails where dogs aren’t permitted.
 Proof of vaccination is required for boarding your dog.

 Check out the Grand Canyon Pets page for everything you need to know about visiting the Grand Canyon with your dog.